classicvalues/fall-0/README.md

 ## Blog Posts
 We have also published a series of blog posts that are relevant for CoreUI site publishing as well as template development and CoreUI/Google App Engine Integrations:

-- (June 6, 2022)
+- (October 6, 2022)
     [Introduction]
-- (June 6, 2022)
+- (October 7, 2022)
-    [Bootstrap?]
+    [Bootstrap]
-- (June 6, 2022)
+- (October 8, 2022)
-    [Boost/Beast]
+    [Boost/Beast] & [Page.Links]
-- (June 6, 2022)
+- (October 9, 2022)
-    [App.Engine.Google.Cloud.Platform]
+    [App.Engine.Google.Cloud.Platform.API]
-- (June 6, 2022)
+- (October 10, 2022)
     [VCPkg]
+- (October 11, 2022 - November 1, 2022)
+    [Pinball] & [Pong] & [Plinko]

 <!-- Needs work! -->
 ## Privacy
 In order to improve the developer experience for Unity ML-Agents Toolkit, we have added in-editor analytics.
-Please refer to "Information that is passively collected by Unity" in the [ClassicValues Privacy Policy](<!-- !%^% Link here !%^% -->).
+Please refer to "Information that is passively collected by Unity" in the [Classic Values Privacy Policy](https://classicvalues.dev/privacy%20policy/).

 <!-- Needs work!
 Extend Thank you to Shields.io, Boost & Beast Teams, as well as CoreUI themselves, Lukasz, Mark, and "Fat" as well as Juliani, A., Berges, V., Teng, E., Cohen, A., Harper, J., Elion, C., Goy, C., Gao, Y., Henry, H., Mattar, M., Lange, D., et. al. (2020).
 Unity: A General Platform for Intelligent Agents. _arXiv preprint [arXiv:1809.02627](https://arxiv.org/abs/1809.02627)._ https://github.com/Unity-Technologies/ml-agents.-->
 ## Thanks
-CoreUI is designed as the extension of [Bootstrap](https://getbootstrap.com).
-Special thanks for [Bootstrap team](https://getbootstrap.com/docs/5.0/about/team/) and [Bootstrap's contributors](https://github.com/twbs/bootstrap/graphs/contributors).
+[CoreUI] (https://coreui.io/) is designed as the extension of [Bootstrap5](https://getbootstrap.com).
+Special thanks to the [CoreUI Team](https://coreui.io/about/services/) and the [Bootstrap team](https://getbootstrap.com/docs/5.0/about/team/) and both [CoreUI's Contributors](https://github.com/coreui/coreui/graphs/contributors) and [Bootstrap's contributors](https://github.com/twbs/bootstrap/graphs/contributors) for all their hard work and achievments.

 ## Copyright and License
 Copyright 2021 creativeLabs Łukasz Holeczek.
 Code released under the [MIT License](https://github.com/coreui/coreui/blob/main/LICENSE).
 Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).